Ironholds/Blockr/Readme.md

 #Blockr
 _Blockr_ is a set of R scripts that analyses blocking rationales on the English-language Wikipedia.
-In doing so, it attempts to divine data about proportionate increases or decreases in types of misbehaviour over time.
+In doing so, it attempts to divine data about increases or decreases in types of misbehaviour over time.

 Interesting things found using the Blockr scripts will usually be posted on [my blog](https://blog.ironholds.org); if you spot a bug or have any suggestions, drop me a line.